 Students must be honest and forthright in their academic studies.
 To falsify the results of one’s research, to steal the words or ideas of another, to cheat on an assignment, or to allow or assist another to commit these acts corrupts the educational process, is academically unacceptable, and violates the yogic moral code (yama).

 The main criteria for success is a desire to learn and accept that all you can do is your best.
 If you have any questions at all, please raise them with the teacher, either during class or via email or telephone.

 This is an online group chat room, specifically designed for students to discuss, with teachers and each other, thoughts and comments regarding their experiences, questions, and ideas.

 Online Course and Virtual Classroom

 If for any reason you miss a class, you will be sent a video or podcast from our online library, relevant to the topic covered.

 If you would like to participate during absence, you can join our virtual classroom via Skype at the time corresponding to your country.

-The cost of this course is 2,650$.
-A deposit of 500$ is due to reserve a place in the course before it begins.
+The cost of the 200 hr course is course is 2,650$.
+The cost of the 500 hour course is 2,850$ A deposit of 500$ is due to reserve a place in the course before it begins.
 Payment in full is required on the first day of the course.
 If payment is a problem, please discuss with Jeremy or Samantha.
 Yoga is for everyone, and we have a Karma Yoga policy.

 This cost includes four free drop-in yoga classes.
 It also includes attendance and assisting at workshops and/or events.
 The cost does not include the required textbooks (which are available at many libraries, on Kindle, and as hard copies).